COV-VishavRanta/bmad-poc/.bmad-core/tasks/create-next-story.md

 - API endpoints the story must implement or consume
 - Component specifications for UI elements in the story
 - File paths and naming conventions for new code
-- Testing requirements specific to the story's features
 - Security or performance considerations affecting the story

 ALWAYS cite source documents: `[Source: architecture/{filename}.md#{section}]`